Inverness College: New campus

 In May 2010 it was decided that the college would move to a new purpose-built site at the Beechwood farm, co-locating with the Scottish Agricultural College, the Centre for Health Science phase 4, and a training hotel operated by a partnership between the Calman Trust and Albyn Housing.

-This was completed in 2015 and includes facilities for private sector research & development, inward investors, student accommodation, sports facilities, a community and cultural centre within landscaped parkland.
-This forms a vision for the development over the next thirty years.

-The 200 acre campus at Beechwood, just off the A9 south of Inverness, is considered to be one of the most important developments for the region over the next 20 years.
-The principal of UHI at the time, James Fraser, said: "This is a flagship development which will provide Inverness with a university campus and vibrant student life.
+This was completed in 2015 and includes facilities for private sector research & development, investors, student accommodation, sports facilities, a community and cultural centre within landscaped parkland.
+The 200 acre campus at Beechwood is just off the A9 south of Inverness.
+The principal of UHI at the time of the move, James Fraser, said: "This is a flagship development which will provide Inverness with a university campus and vibrant student life.
 It will have a major impact on the city and on the Highlands and Islands.
 UHI is a partnership of colleges and research centres throughout the region, and the development of any one partner brings strength to the whole institution."
 It was estimated that the new campus would contribute more than £50 million to the economy of the Highlands because it could attract innovative commercial businesses interested in research and development, while increasing the number of students who study within the city by around 3,000.
+The former Longman Road campus was demolished in 2019, and the site was subsequently proposed for residential and commercial redevelopment.
+The former Midmills campus was redeveloped by Wasps Studios as the Inverness Creative Academy.
+Inverness College returned to Midmills as a tenant in 2019, leasing three rooms for art teaching, workshops and exhibitions.